 Check your language requirements

 Complete this survey to receive an email outlining what English Language evidence you need to provide with your application based on your personal circumstances.

-The majority of teaching schools at the University of Leeds expect the standard University of Leeds English language requirement.
+The majority of teaching schools at the University of Leeds expect study abroad students starting in September or January to meet the standard University of Leeds English language requirements.
+These are:

 - Overall: 6.0

 - Overall: 80